wjakob/nanobind/docs/api_core.rst

       Return an item iterator that returns ``std::pair<handle, handle>`` key-value pairs analogous to ``iter(dict.items())`` in Python.

+      In free-threaded Python, the :cpp:class:``detail::dict_iterator`` class
+      acquires a lock to the underlying dictionary to enable the use of the efficient but thread-unsafe ``PyDict_Next()`` Python C traversal routine.

    .. cpp:function:: detail::dict_iterator end() const

       Return a sentinel that ends the iteration.